mm80843/T3.5/docs/Benef/PBN__Benef_1057.md

 # __Secure environment for online education__

-## Name of the Benefit

-Blockchain technology provides a secure environment for online education, ensuring the security and privacy of student and teacher data

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in blockchain-based online education platforms would benefit from improved security and privacy, enhancing the value of their investment.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1178.md)